 1. FULL/UNAMBIGUOUS VERIFICATION

-Here is a screenshot from a video of True Alpha James (@Smoketree17).
-It’s a great example of a verification video.
-During the video his face is completely visible.
-He says his Twitter name and holds up a piece of paper with those details.
+Here is a screenshot from a video of Alpha Ca$hGod (@Superssexy).
+It’s a great example of a verification vide0 because he both says and shows his Twitter ID.
 Because he’s speaking, subs can also get a sense of his dominance.
 It’s a great example of a verification vid.

-The final point I’ll make about this excellent example of a verification video is the fact that Alpha James made it a pinned tweet.
+The final point I’ll make about this excellent example of a verification video is the fact that Alpha Ca$hGod also made this his pinned tweet on his Twitter page.
 That’s so important!
-As a Dom, you won’t want potential new subs to have to hunt endlessly through your tweets to find a verification video or pic.
-(BTW, if you are interested in serving Alpha James, here’s a link to his Twitter profile: https://twitter.com/Smoketree17)
+As a Dom, you don’t want potential subs to have to hunt endlessly through your tweets to find a verification video.
+(BTW, if you are interested in serving Alpha Ca$hGod, here’s a link to his Twitter profile: https://twitter.com/Superssexy)

-Everything that I said above about a verification video also applies to a verification picture.
+Everything that I said above about a verification video can also apply to a verification picture.
 Again, the Dom’s full face is showing in the picture.
-He has something in the picture with his name and/or Twitter ID.
-Handwritten note on piece of paper will suffice, but many Doms find other clever ways to do this.
+He has something in the picture with his Twitter ID.
+A handwritten note on piece of paper will suffice, but many Doms find other clever ways to do this.
 And like the verification video, the picture becomes the pinned tweet.
 Here’s an example of a verification picture from Master Hades (@cMasterHades).

 I recently ran a poll to see how subs felt about the issue of a face appearing in a verification pic/vid.
 With 283 votes, there was a significant bias towards showing a face in verification.
 Here are the results of that poll: